robm26/tester/setup/README.md

 cd tester
 npm install
 ```

-3. Set the S3 bucket name again, this time in the client's configuration file.
-Open and update the file **config.json** with the name of your new bucket, and click Save.

-4. Launch the web app.
+1. Launch the web app.
 This will run a custom [Next.js](https://nextjs.org/) app from your laptop.

 ```
 cd app
 npm run dev
 ```

-5. Open a browser and navigate to http://localhost:3000
+1. Open a browser and navigate to http://localhost:3000

-You should see a web app in your browser called **tester**
+You should see a web app in your browser called **tester** that is configured to point to the same Jobs S3 bucket.

-Congrats, **tester** is ready for action!
+**tester** is now ready for action!

 Next, you will run [Jobs](../jobs/README.md)